chocolatey/choco-wiki/CentralManagement/CentralManagementSetup.md

 Please see [[Central Management Service Setup|CentralManagementSetupService]].

+> :memo: **NOTE**: If Step 1 is not succesful, do not move on to this step until you resolve issues with database setup.

 ___

 ## Step 3: Setup Central Management Website

 Please see [[Central Management Web Setup|CentralManagementSetupWeb]].

+> :memo: **NOTE**: If Step 1 or 2 is not succesful, do not move on to this step until you resolve issues with previous steps.

 [[Chocolatey Central Management|CentralManagement]]